Menu

 • building a strong foundation of knowledge that can be built and expanded upon from EYFS to Year 6 and beyond.

-• scientific enquiry so children can develop scientific skills
+• scientific enquiry so children can develop scientific skills such as asking questions, planning and setting up experiments, observing, measuring, recording and analysing data.

-• questioning; where the teachers pose thought provoking questions and the learners ask questions to deepen their understanding
+• questioning; where the teachers pose thought provoking questions and the learners ask questions to deepen their understanding.

 • STEM.
 During the year, children will have terms where they are involved in STEM science.
 This means an opportunity to revisit previous or new learning as well as encouraging creativity through cross curricular learning.
 The whole school is also involved in a Fermor STEM day.